favna/action-tests/README.md

-Testing github actions in an isolated enviroment.
-Change
+Testing github actions in an isolated environment.